ziyazee/SpringBootAcademicAPI/README.md

 # How to deploy

 * Clone the repo
-* run the following commands
+* Run the following commands
     * mvn install
     * java -jar target/AcademicsInfoAPI-0.0.1-SNAPSHOT.jar
-* open the browser with localhost:8080
+* Open the browser and run localhost:8080

 # Usage